Logo Futurismo

 Useful Tools & Apps

 The weather in the Azores can be variable, so it’s helpful to use some apps before visiting the islands.
-Spotazores offers live camera feeds from the main tourist attractions, letting you check the weather and plan your visit.
+Spotazores provides live camera feeds from the main tourist attractions, allowing you to check the weather and plan your visit.
 For accurate weather predictions, use Windy or Windguru — they provide the most reliable predictions.

-Azores Getaways | Escape to the authentic São Miguel island
+Azores Getaways | Escape to the authentic São Miguel Island

 FAQs